Updated On: 17 September 2024

 Step 3: The Body - Getting it all down in sentences

-Step 4: Introduction & Conclusion – Tying it all up
+Step 4: Introduction & Conclusion – Trying it all up

 Step 5: RRE– "Nothing good was ever written, it was always re-written"